 My present life or rather my lifestyle bears no resemblance to my life before I started The Chai Cart.
 I quit my job in December '09 and started a new venture, Green Coriander - San Francisco's first and only home delivery service for healthy and organic Indian food.
-There is no dearth of entrepreneurs in Silicon Valley, the mother ship of tech start-ups, and VC firms.
-There are hundreds of books, blogs, stories, articles, etc written on how to build a successful start-up.
-All of them geared towards creating the next Apple, Google, Facebook, or Zynga.

-Seven months back, that was my world.
-Entrepreneurship meant starting an internet-related service or product company.
 The Chai Cart opened my life to a whole new world.
 A world where customer service means a smile, not a call center; where lowering costs means saving an extra 5% on raw material, not cutting down on business class travel or lavish parties; where success is defined as being able to meet payroll and pay rent, not options worth seven figures.

-In this new world, I have met some of the most amazing people.
-And for the first time, I truly understand the meaning of the word "community".
 I often get emails from people around the world asking me for advice on starting a similar chai or food stand in their city.
 The first thing I say is - if you are doing it for money, then don’t do it.
 The food industry isnt the most profitable one.
 I take The Chai Cart out because I love hanging out with my food cart friends and love meeting people who stop by.

 I started Green Coriander because I passionately believe that we all should eat fresh, unprocessed foods and support a sustainable food system.